 Learn features by which to group

 Machine learning is handy for choosing what your segments should be, in addition to helping you identify customer assignments.
-The approaches below are typically referred to as “unsupervised” or “unstructured” learning, but it’s possible to use traditional supervised methods as well.
+The approaches below are typically called “unsupervised” or “unstructured” learning, but it’s possible to use traditional supervised methods as well.

-Hierarchical clustering – This segmentation approach will start by placing each customer in his or her own segment, then iteratively “merging” the closest pairs together to reduce the number of segments by one.
+This segmentation approach will start by placing each customer in his or her own segment.
+Next, the algorithm iteratively “merges” the closest pairs together to reduce the number of segments by one.
 This is repeated until the desired number of segments is achieved.
-A graph representation is shown below.
+The graph below represents this process.

 Hierarchical clustering requires a way to measure the distance between customers, including the sets of customers.
 We’ve explored some of these already, although in the context of a fixed segment.
-Now, we will measure the distance between segments — rather than between a customer and any fixed segments — in order to identify the closest pair and conjoin them.
+Now, we will measure the distance between segments in order to identify the closest pair and conjoin them.

-Criterial clustering – By contrast, criterial clustering will use a hypothetical archetype to represent an entire segment.
-Customers are assigned to the segment with the closest archetype.
+By contrast, criterial clustering will use a hypothetical archetype to represent an entire segment.
+The model assigns customers to the segment with the closest archetype.
 As before, this approach requires a distance measure; now it must be defined for any hypothetical customer who may exist.

 The K-means algorithm is a well-known example of criterial clustering, and its distance metric is the sum of squared error.
 Likewise, K-medoids clustering uses the sum of absolute error as its distance metric.

-Criterial clustering is considered a “global” algorithm, because it finds (or tries to find) the best segmentation for whatever distance measure and customer data set is provided.
-Unlike hierarchical clustering, the number of segments must be chosen beforehand.
+Criterial clustering is considered a “global” algorithm, because it finds (or tries to find) the best segmentation for whatever distance measure and customer data set you provide.
+Unlike hierarchical clustering, you must choose the number of segments beforehand.

-Decision trees – Finally, a decision tree will assign customers to leaves, or end nodes, of its branches.
+Finally, a decision tree will assign customers to leaves, or end nodes, of its branches.
 Each branch splits a group of customers into two subgroups in a way that minimizes the prediction error.
-Typically, a decision trees splits into many leaves, and a segment is reconstructed after the fact by joining leaves with the same predicted label.
+Typically, a decision trees splits into many leaves.
+Then, the algorithm reconstructs a segment after the fact by joining leaves with the same predicted label.

-Decision trees split at the branches according to some rule, which measures data fit using two disjoint sets and chooses the split that performs best.
+Decision trees split at the branches according to some rule, which measures data fit using two disjoint sets.
+Then, it chooses the split that performs best.
 The choice of measure may be predictive (e.g., label prediction error) or descriptive (e.g., entropy).

 Hierarchical models and decision trees are counterparts to one another: The former joins small segments into larger ones; the latter splits larger segments into smaller ones.